 I’ll be taking this last bit of advice to heart and departing in favour of a warmer climate very soon.
 Look forward to some India-themed content over the next month!

-Do you love winter, or hate it?
 What are you doing to combat the cold?
 Share your surefire winter survival tips in a comment below!